 In this Ninja Foodi 9-in-1 Multi-Cooker OP350UK review we put the brand’s classic cooker to the test, making chicken, chips, and charred corn.
 Along with Instant Pot, Ninja is one of the most popular multicooker brands.
-And if you’re in the market for a versatile countertop cooker, Ninja is definitely a brand worth considering.
+And if you’re in the market for the best multi-cooker, Ninja is definitely a brand worth considering.
 With plenty of models to choose from, Ninja’s range of multicookers come in a variety of sizes that all offer slightly different functions.

 The Ninja Foodi 9-in-1 OP350UK has a six litre capacity which is plenty big enough for 4-6 person recipes.
 It’s double the price of some multicookers, but the crisping lid means it’s much more versatile too, functioning as one of the best air fryers, as well as grilling and roasting.
 It’s simple to use with but it’s a chunky beast that’s not for small kitchens.

 Ideal Home rated: 4 out of 5 stars

 Reasons to buy:

 - Uncomplicated controls

 - Includes lots of cooking charts for guidance

 - Dishwasher safe accessories

 - Keep warm function

 - When pressure cooking the hinged crisping lid can’t be removed